Channel Partner GTM Strategy for B2B Technology Companies

 Go Channel When

 You need geographic coverage you can't build directly.
-If your market opportunity spans regions, countries, or continents where you have no presence, channel partners with existing local operations get you to market faster and cheaper than building direct teams.
+If your market spans regions or continents where you have no presence, partners with existing local operations get you to market faster and cheaper than building direct teams.

 Your product requires implementation or services that don't scale internally.
-If every customer needs customisation, integration, or training that takes significant consulting effort, partners who deliver those services extend your capacity without adding headcount.
+If every customer needs customisation, integration, or training, partners who deliver those services extend your capacity without adding headcount.

 Buyers in your market prefer purchasing through trusted intermediaries.
-In some markets and verticals, buyers have existing relationships with IT consultants, MSPs, or VARs and strongly prefer purchasing through those relationships.
-Fighting that buyer preference is expensive.
-Leveraging it through channel is efficient.
+In some verticals, buyers have existing IT consultant, MSP, or VAR relationships and strongly prefer buying through them.
+Fighting that preference is expensive; leveraging it is efficient.

-You've proven product-market fit and have a repeatable sales process.
-Channel does not fix a broken sales motion.
-If your direct team can't sell your product, partners won't be able to either.
-Channel amplifies a working GTM engine.
-It doesn't create one.
+You've proven PMF and have a repeatable sales process.
+Channel doesn't fix a broken sales motion.
+If your direct team can't sell, partners won't either.
+Channel amplifies a working GTM engine — it doesn't create one.

 You need to scale revenue faster than hiring allows.
-Recruiting, onboarding, and ramping direct sales reps takes six to twelve months.
-Activating a network of partners who already have relationships and selling infrastructure can accelerate time to revenue.
+Recruiting and ramping direct reps takes six to twelve months.
+Activating partners who already have relationships and selling infrastructure can accelerate time to revenue.

 Go Direct When

-Your product requires deep technical selling that only your team can deliver.
-If the sales process involves custom demonstrations, technical proofs of concept, and deep architectural discussions, partners may not have the expertise to execute at the level buyers expect.
-Early in your company's life, your founders and early team members are often the only people who can sell the product effectively.
+Your product requires deep technical selling only your team can deliver.
+If the sales process involves custom demonstrations, technical proofs of concept, and architectural discussions, partners may not have the expertise to execute at the level buyers expect.

 Your ACV is high enough to justify direct economics.
-If your average deal is worth hundreds of thousands annually, the cost of a direct sales team (SDRs, AEs, SEs, CSMs) is easily justified by the margin you retain.
-Channel margins and programme costs make less sense when you have the volume and deal size to support direct.
+If your average deal is worth hundreds of thousands annually, the cost of a direct team (SDRs, AEs, SEs, CSMs) is easily justified by the margin you retain.

 You need direct buyer feedback to iterate on product and messaging.
-In the early stages of product development or market entry, direct customer conversations are invaluable.
-Channel puts a layer between you and the buyer that can muffle the signal you need to refine your offering.
+Early in product development or market entry, direct customer conversations are invaluable.
+Channel puts a layer between you and the buyer that can muffle the signal you need.

 Your competitive differentiation is the buying experience itself.
-Some companies win because of how they sell — the consultative process, the speed of response, the quality of the demo, the attention to detail in the proposal.
-If your sales experience is a competitive advantage, delegating it to partners dilutes that advantage.
+Some companies win because of how they sell — consultative process, speed of response, quality of demo.
+If your sales experience is the advantage, delegating it dilutes it.

 The Hybrid Approach